Yoga Pscyhology & the Neuroscience of Pain and Stress related Disorders – 20 Hour Training

 - Teachers, nurses, first responders and all human service workers who come into contact with students/ patients who are distressed and overwhelmed and require significant support and containment.
 This course will give you the confidence to use grounding and stabilising techniques by using the body, breath and awareness of how the brain responds to anxiety.

 Spaces are limited for this training, once the spaces are reserved the bookings will close.
 All payments are non-refundable to minimise last minute cancellations.
 You are welcome to substitute a friend in your place should you become unable to attend.
-Please arrive at 11.45pm to get set up for the afternoon on the first day of the workshop on Friday 29th April 2021 at 12pm.
+Please arrive at 9.15am to get set up for the first day of the workshop on Friday 19th May 2023 at 9.30am.

 All levels of yoga ability are very welcome.
 You do not need to be a yoga teacher to attend this training.